-The quality of inquiring officers vary: some are sympathetic and versed in international law; others are curt and opinionated and appear to have made up their minds even before they hear the testimony.
+The quality of inquiring officers varies: some are sympathetic and versed in international law; others are curt and opinionated and appear to have made up their minds even before they hear the testimony.
 A frivolous application will be denied.
 The testimony of an applicant will be held in confidence.
 The interview must be held in a non-adversarial manner.
 If the application is denied, an Administrative Appeal may be filed.

 An appeal from a denial of an asylum application may be submitted to the Administrative Appeals office.
 The applicant’s testimony at the asylum interview will be transcribed and forwarded to the Appeals office.
-The Appeals office may grant, deny or refer the case to an Immigration Judge.
+The Appeals Office may grant, deny or refer the case to an Immigration Judge.
 The Administrative Appeals office’s decision must be written and contain a credibility assessment.

 REMOVAL HEARING BEFORE AN IMMIGRATION JUDGE

 An Immigration Judge will fully rehear an asylum claim both: the original application and the written evidence presented and the Judge will hear the testimony of the asylee applicant and his/her witnesses.
-A trial attorney from the Chief Office of the District Counsel will attend to cross- examine the applicant witnesses.
-The Judge has the power to grant asylum or deny.
+A trial attorney from the Chief Office of the District Counsel will attend to cross-examine the applicant witnesses.
+The Judge has the power to grant asylum or deny it.
 Immigration Judges are accustomed to hear the asylum evidence impartially, and/or review the Administrative Appeals Officer’s decision (AO).
 The Judge may concur with the AO and return the case to Immigration & Customs Enforcement (ICE) or grant asylum based on the Judge’s belief of a reasonable fear.
 A Judge will normally bar an asylum claim if made more than one year after the applicant’s entry into the U.S. unless the applicant is a child or has a believable explanation for the late filing.
 If an applicant resettled in a third country, the Judge will normally deny the application.

 An applicant denied asylum by a Judge may make a Motion to Reopen and Reconsider within 90 days of the Order of Removal.
-The case may be reopened for exceptional circumstances; or the Board of Immigration Appeals (BIA) may itself reopen the proceedings; or the government and the claimant may jointly agree to reopen the case; or the Department of Homeland Security (DHS) may request the reopening because of a claim of fraud or of a crime that supports termination of asylum.
+The case may be reopened for exceptional circumstances, or the Board of Immigration Appeals (BIA) may itself reopen the proceedings, or the government and the claimant may jointly agree to reopen the case, or the Department of Homeland Security (DHS) may request the reopening because of a claim of fraud or of a crime that supports termination of asylum.
 The Motion to Reopen can also be reopened because evidence was not previously available.